DETAILED ACTION

 The motivation being that As the use of autonomous vehicles becomes more widespread, the ability to address unforeseen or unplanned issues is increasing in importance.
 For example, an autonomous vehicle may encounter situations outside of the operational domain of the autonomous vehicle, like unmapped construction zones; objects, potholes, stalled or disabled vehicles, or other hazards in a path of the autonomous vehicle; crossing guards; police directing traffic; emergency vehicles; honking vehicles; tailgating vehicles, etc. In addition, mechanical or other issues affecting an autonomous vehicle may cause the autonomous vehicle to unexpectedly engage in unsafe or otherwise inappropriate behavior, like juking, swerving, hard braking, striking or drifting towards curbs, not yielding, tailgating, etc. The ability to provide remote assistance to autonomous vehicles may enable the autonomous vehicles to effectively and efficiently address these issues, thereby allowing the autonomous vehicles to continue operating safely and effectively, with substantially minimized downtime (Weslosky ¶24).

 As per claim 2, Goldman and Weslosky disclose as shown above with respect to claim 1.
-Goldman further discloses wherein: the control device is configured to set priorities for each of the management devices when transmitting the support request; and the control device is configured to select the first management device and the second management device according to the priorities (requests can be prioritized, Goldman ¶15; request queue can also include priority, geographic location, ¶25).
+Goldman further discloses wherein: the processor is configured to set priorities for each of the plurality of management devices when transmitting the support request; and the processor is configured to select the first management device and the second management device according to the priorities (requests can be prioritized, Goldman ¶15; request queue can also include priority, geographic location, ¶25).

 As per claim 3, Goldman and Weslosky disclose as shown above with respect to claim 2.
-Goldman further discloses wherein: the priorities are linked to distances between the moving object and each of the management devices; and the priority is higher as the distance is shorter (For example, job assignments may include considerations of route locations, route driving times, route distances, vehicle locations, vehicle ranges, vehicle charging statuses/needs, parking needs, vehicle storage capacities, capabilities, and/or configurations, relative job priorities, any associations between particular vehicles and particular job sites, etc., Goldman ¶47; queues for location, ¶67).
+Goldman further discloses wherein: the priorities are linked to distances between the moving object and each of the plurality of management devices; and the priority of a corresponding management device among the plurality of management devices is higher as the distance to the corresponding management device is shorter (For example, job assignments may include considerations of route locations, route driving times, route distances, vehicle locations, vehicle ranges, vehicle charging statuses/needs, parking needs, vehicle storage capacities, capabilities, and/or configurations, relative job priorities, any associations between particular vehicles and particular job sites, etc., Goldman ¶47; queues for location, ¶67; threshold distance, ¶9).

 Conclusion